tuzmusic/fares-you-can-use-rails/notes-and-fixtures/checklist.md

 - Fix namespace
   - portal method should be in AdminsController not Admins::SessionsController
   - more complicated than it looks maybe
+  - deal new and edit (and maybe create and update) should be under admin (admin/deals/new, or admin/create_deal)

 ## Pre-Your deals
 - User attributes